 That means twice the surface area to trap dirt, dust, sand and mud for the same performance.
 We like that idea a lot.

-They also don’t deform when you open the throttle which means air flow is not inhibited and they have less drop of airflow due to dirt build up in bad riding conditions.
+They also don’t deform when you open the throttle which can be a very real (but unseen) issue with some other brands out there.
+Thin or too soft filters (you can tell the difference by feel in your hand) can mean air flow is inhibited and casues a drop of airflow due to dirt build up in bad riding conditions.

-Some filters might produce a couple of bhp more when fresh and clean but FunnelWeb are pretty hot on how their filters maintain the power for the whole ride and we like the sound of that.
+Some filters might produce or claim a couple of bhp more when fresh and clean, as most would if you didn‘t put filter oil on.
+But FunnelWeb are pretty hot on how well their filters maintain consistant power for the whole ride, even in the worst of conditions.